-WAR stalwart and All African Women’s Group joint chair has won asylum after a nine year delay
+WAR stalwart and All African Women’s Group joint chair has won asylum after a nine year delay, followed by a substantial award in path-breaking case from the Home Office for (some) of the damage this caused.

-On 20th August, a group of us went to Hatton Cross Tribunal Centre to support our much-loved friend and colleague, Anna Cross*, at her long-awaited asylum appeal hearing.
+On 20th August, a group of us went to Hatton Cross Tribunal Centre to support our much-loved friend and colleague, Anna, at her long-awaited asylum appeal hearing.

 As a girl, Anna and her family made a treacherous journey to the UK to escape the threat of honour killing.
 Anna has grown up in the UK in limbo, living in damp, overcrowded and dangerous housing.
 At some point she and her sister were separated from her mother.